ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-17 114119](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/576daca6-9438-40ef-a73d-594bf122dee5)

 We can edit the user however we'd like.
-Right-click the user, it gives you drop down menu of options to choose from.
-You can disable/unlock accounts, reset passwords, send mail, etc. For more in depth options, click properties.
+Right-click the user, and it will give you a drop-down menu of options to choose from.
+You can disable or unlock accounts, reset passwords, send mail, etc. For more in-depth options, click properties.

 ![Screenshot 2024-03-17 114906](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/8933cf34-4811-4aca-bf49-cb429b61ac53)

 ![Screenshot 2024-03-17 115118](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/fbfcd002-ca3f-4b9a-94c6-921156ed8ec8)

-To remove user, right-click user and Delete.
+To remove a user, right-click the user and select Delete.

 ![Screenshot 2024-03-17 121323](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/81af9181-5ca7-432a-9dd4-4fa44a7ef515)